yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/WA-bot-bestpractices.md

    ![](https://i.imgur.com/keQSipr.png)

-4. Click **Profile** > under *Official business account*, > **Submit request**.
+4. Click **Profile** > under *Official business account* > **Submit request**.

     ![](https://i.imgur.com/86vdKoj.png)

 5. Enter the following details in the respective field:
      * **Country of operation**: Enter the name of your parent business or brand.
      * **Supporting links**: You have the option to submit up to 5 supporting links, particularly from well-known publications such as India Today, Economic Times, Wall Street Journal, Reuters, Wikipedia, and Business Insider.
     * Click **Submit**.

      ![](https://i.imgur.com/ewNLX6H.png)